Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Introduction

 \section{Introduction}

 Over the last three decades, fractional Brownian motion (fBm) and stochastic differential equations (SDEs) driven by fBm have received a lot of attention.
-FBm is a generalization of standard Brownian motion and is governed by a one-dimensional parameter $H\in(0,1]$ called the \textit{Hurst parameter}.
+FBm is a generalization of standard Brownian motion and is governed by a one-dimensional parameter $H\in(0,1]$ called the \emph{Hurst parameter}.
 If $H>\frac{1}{2}$, increments of fBm have positive correlation and if $H<\frac{1}{2}$, negative correlation, whereas $H=\frac{1}{2}$ corresponds to independent increments and fBm reduces to the standard Brownian motion.
 We consider in this paper the numerical approximation of a quasilinear SDE with multiplicative noise for all $H\in(0,1]$ of the form

-where $\alpha,\beta,x_0\in\R$, $T>0$ and $a\colon[0,T]\times\R\to\R$ satisfies a global Lipschitz assumption in its second component (see Assumption \ref{ass:a_existence}) and a H\"older continuity assumption in its first (see Assumption \ref{ass:a_numerics}).
+where $\alpha,\beta,x_0\in\R$, $T>0$ and $a\colon[0,T]\times\R\to\R$ satisfies a global Lipschitz assumption in its second component (see Assumption~\ref{ass:a_existence}) and a H\"older continuity assumption in its first (see Assumption~\ref{ass:a_numerics}).
 We interpret the stochastic integral in the Wick-It\^o-Skorohod (WIS) sense which is well defined and centered for all $H\in(0,1]$.

-SDEs forced with fBm have been applied to a large variety of topics such as modelling of epidemic diseases in \cite{Akinlar2020}, the pricing of weather derivatives in \cite{Benth2003,Benth2013,Brody2002}, hydrology \cite{Lu2003}, weather forecasting \cite{Rivero2016}, modelling of electricity prices \cite{PrakasaRao2016,Simonsen2003} and a major application is in the field of financial mathematics see for example, \cite{Bender2008,Biagini2003,Elliott2003,Garcin2022,Hu2003,Rogers1997, Willinger1999} and \cite{Xiao2010}.
+SDEs forced with fBm have been applied to a large variety of topics such as modelling of epidemic diseases \cite{Akinlar2020}, the pricing of weather derivatives \cite{Benth2003,Benth2013,Brody2002}, hydrology \cite{Lu2003}, weather forecasting \cite{Rivero2016}, modelling of electricity prices \cite{PrakasaRao2016,Simonsen2003}, neuroscience \cite{Coutin2002} and in the field of financial mathematics \cite{Bender2008,Czichowsky2017,Garcin2022,Guasoni2021,Han2023,Hu2003, Rogers1997}.
 It is remarkable, however, that there are very few results on the numerical approximation of SDEs of the form \eqref{eq: quasi-linear SDE} for all $H \in (0,1]$.
 There is a relatively large body of work on the numerical methods for SDEs forced by additive fBm, when it is straightforward to interpret the stochastic integral.
 For multiplicative noise, to make sense of \eqref{eq: quasi-linear SDE}, we need to understand the stochastic integral